Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Open Research Challenges

 \subsection{Post-Quantum Cryptography and Non-Repudiation in ISAC}

-PQC introduces fundamental challenges for ISAC systems.
-The large key sizes, heavy computation and extended handshake latencies of PQC conflict with the sub-millisecond timing constraints of vehicular ISAC operations.
-These limitations call for new co-design principles where cryptographic exchanges are embedded within the ISAC frame structure rather than treated as separate network-layer processes.
-Key challenges include the allocation of compute and latency budgets across sensing, communication and security tasks, the design of lightweight post-quantum primitives suited for short coherence times, and the synchronization of key management with adaptive waveform scheduling.
-Beyond confidentiality and authenticity, transportation also demands non-repudiation to ensure post-event accountability.
-Controlled-access distributed ledgers can record cryptographic hashes of ISAC transactions asynchronously (i.e., without real-time constraints), which enables verifiable accountability among vehicles, infrastructure and control entities without interfering with the real-time loop.
-The combined design of PQC, PHY-based key generation and distributed ledger auditing thus defines a new security-latency frontier for post-quantum ISAC systems, linking cryptographic assurance to temporal and spatial constraints inherent in 6G vehicular networks.
+PQC introduces \revv{important co-design} challenges for ISAC systems.
+The large key sizes, \revv{heavier} computation and extended handshake latencies of \revv{some post-quantum public-key mechanisms, such as key encapsulation and digital signatures, may create tension with the tight latency budgets of highly dynamic vehicular ISAC settings with frequent handovers and rekeying (unless mitigated through hardware acceleration and offloading), whereas symmetric-key operations are typically much less critical from a latency standpoint.} These limitations call for new co-design principles where cryptographic exchanges are embedded within the ISAC frame structure rather than treated as separate network-layer processes.
+Key challenges include the allocation of compute and latency budgets across sensing, communication and security tasks, and the design of lightweight post-quantum primitives suited for short coherence times.
+Transportation systems also require non-repudiation for post-event accountability; here, permissioned distributed ledgers can asynchronously record hashes of ISAC \revv{events} without entering the real-time loop.
+PQC, physical-layer key generation and ledger-based auditing define an important security-latency tradeoff for future ISAC systems.